tany fivelomana

 Plant People Unite! has emerged as an experiment, and a wish to create a collection of thoughts and suggestions on how to make bonds with plants, reflecting on our own practice.
 As a group of artists moved and inspired by the plant world, we aim to engage in a broader dialogue about what tuning into "plantiness" means to others and how we can all become a bit more planty in our daily lives.

-Through an open call participants are invited to share a contribution to the fanzine project which will be presented during the exhibition How like a leaf I am at Photoforum Pasquart in Biel (Switzerland) from 14th of September 2024.
-The visitors of the exhibition will turn into participants when assembling their own fanzine on site.
+Through an open call participants were invited to share a contribution to the fanzine project which was presented during the exhibition How like a leaf I am at Photoforum Pasquart in Biel (Switzerland) from 14.9 - 24.11.2024.
+Visitors to the exhibition were encouraged to compile the fanzine on the spot from the contributions on display.

 The fanzine project Plant People Unite!
 Has been developed by Alexandra Baumgartner and Kim Lang under the umbrella of Institut Plapamco.